Clever/thrift-pool/README.md

 The [node thrift code](https://www.npmjs.com/package/thrift) exposes a `service` and `types` file.
 The node thrift client also exposes interfaces to create connections to the thrift server.
-There is no way to use the node thrift library to do connectionn pooling or to create new connections if existing connections fail.
+There is no way to use the node thrift library to do connection pooling or to create new connections if existing connections fail.

 This library takes in a thrift `service` and wraps the methods with connection pooling logic (based on [node-pool](https://github.com/coopernurse/node-pool)).